MysticTempest/REFI_Textures/README.md

 A 16px texture pack.
 These textures were created from scratch in an attempt to recapture the aesthetic of Minecraft, while improving upon visibility.
-This version is usable in both Minetest Game v5.x and MineClone2.
+This version is usable in Minetest Game v5.x, MineClone2, and more.

 ------------------------------